oskariorg/oskari-docs/community/styleguide.md

 # Secondary colors

 ## Yellow
-- #ffd400 (yellow) used as highlight color for icons and background for tittles within website
+- #ffd400 (yellow) used as highlight color for icons and background for titles within website
-- #fdf8d9 (light yellow) used as highlight color for pop-ups and flyouts and within website panel tittle background
+- #fdf8d9 (light yellow) used as highlight color for pop-ups and flyouts and within website panel title background

 ## Blue
 - #091ff (blue) used with hyperlinks and primary buttons

 ## Grey
-- #D9D9D9 (grey) as background for tittles within website
+- #D9D9D9 (grey) as background for titles within website

 - #e6e6e6 (grey) border color in tables
 - #f3f3f3 (light grey) background color for accordion element in Map Layers